epics-modules/SyringePump/README.md

 ISCO Pumps
 ----------

-**NOTE** ISCO pumps have a Modbus interface that can be accessed using either Ethernet with Modbus/TCP or RS-485 with Modbus/RTU.
-I have found that the Ethernet interface is not reliable, and will frequently disconnected from the EPICS IOC for periods from a few seconds to a few minutes.
+**NOTE:** ISCO pumps have a Modbus interface that can be accessed using either Ethernet with Modbus/TCP or RS-485 with Modbus/RTU.
+I have found that the Ethernet interface is not reliable, and will frequently disconnect from the EPICS IOC for periods from a few seconds to a few minutes.
 The RS-485 interface does not have these issues, and is very reliable.

 I therefore use a Moxa NP6250 terminal server to connect to the ISCO controller over Ethernet using an RS-485 connection from the Moxa to the ISCO.